Osan trains multi-capable Airmen under ACE

 |1

-This work, Osan trains multi-capable Airmen under ACE [Image 2 of 2], by SSgt Dwane Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Osan trains multi-capable Airmen under ACE, by SSgt Dwane Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT